WP Simple Pay Blog

 Fortunately, a failed payment doesn’t mean you don’t get the sale.
 It can usually be resolved one way or another.

-4 Common Failed Payment Scenarios
+4 Common Failed Recurring Payment Scenarios

 Oftentimes, customers will tell their bank or credit card company to reject subscription payments.
 In some cases, they do this because they’re uncomfortable asking you to discontinue their service.
-In other cases, they think you’ll ignore their request and keep charging them anyway (gyms, magazine subscriptions, and some membership sites are notorious for this).

 2. Some Subscribers Create a New Subscription